About Brianna

 Challenges Brianna Helps Clients Address

-Behavioral concerns at home or in school
+Behavioral concerns at home or school

-Difficulty regulating emotions or calming down during big feelings
+Difficulty regulating emotions or managing big feelings

-Academic pressure, motivation challenges, and school transitions
+Academic pressure and school transitions

-Children struggling with confidence and self-esteem
+Low confidence and self-esteem issues

-Peer difficulties, social stress, or bullying
+Peer difficulties, social stress, and bullying

 Brianna’s Background and Training

 Brianna earned her Master’s Degree in Mental Health Counseling from Boston College.
-She completed her undergraduate studies at Florida State University, where she double majored in Psychology (BA) and Family and Child Sciences (BS)—laying a strong foundation in child development, family systems, and mental health.
+She completed her undergraduate studies at Florida State University, where she double majored in Psychology (BA) and Family and Child Sciences (BS), laying a strong foundation in child development, family systems, and mental health.

 Her professional experience includes: